 Our insurance coverage, customer indemnifications or other liability protections may be unavailable or inadequate to cover all of our significant risks, which could adversely affect our profitability and overall financial position.
 We endeavor to obtain insurance from financially solid, responsible, highly rated counterparties in established markets to cover significant risks and liabilities (including, for example, natural disasters, space launches and onorbit operations, cyber security, hazardous operations, energetics and products liability).
 Not every risk or liability can be insured, and insurance coverage is not always reasonably available.
 The policy limits and terms of coverage reasonably obtainable may not be sufficient to cover actual losses or liabilities.
 Even if insurance coverage is available, we are not always able to obtain it at a price or on terms acceptable to us or without increasing exclusions.
 Disputes with insurance carriers over the availability of coverage, and the insolvency of one or more of our insurers has affected and may continue to affect the availability or timing of recovery, as well as our ability to obtain insurance coverage at reasonable rates in the future.
 In some circumstances we may be entitled to certain legal protections or indemnifications from our customers through contractual provisions, laws or otherwise.
-However, these protections are not always available, are difficult to negotiate and obtain, are typically subject to certain terms or limitations, including the availability of funds, and may not be sufficient to cover risks or losses, it could have a material adverse effect on our financial position, results of operations and/or cash flows.
+However, these protections are not always available, are difficult to negotiate and obtain, are typically subject to certain terms or limitations, including the availability of funds, and may not be sufficient to cover our losses or liabilities.
+If insurance coverage, customer indemnifications and/or other legal protections are not available or are not sufficient to cover risks or losses, it could have a material adverse effect on our financial position, results of operations and/or cash flows.